 As a result, the footfall of tourists on Honcho Street is extremely high!
 If you happen to join the crowd, please be mindful of the traffic.
 Before you form a long queue, keep in mind road safety.

-Alternatively, you can explore the adjacent streets parallel to Honcho Street.
+You can also explore the adjacent streets parallel to Honcho Street.
 They make good spots for Mount Fuji views too.
-And you can easily take photos in peace.
+In addition, you can easily take photos in peace.

 3. Chureito Pagoda – An Observation Deck with the Best Views of Mount Fuji